dapr/quickstarts/bindings/java/http/README.md

 <!-- END_STEP -->

-This command starts the Spring Boot service and the Dapr sidecar automatically using the configuration in `dapr.yaml`.
+The `-f` flag runs the application using the Multi-App Run configuration defined in `dapr.yaml`, automatically starting both the application and its Dapr sidecar.

 The cron input binding triggers the service every 10 seconds, and the service writes records to PostgreSQL using the output binding.

 ### Verify Data Persistence

-3. To verify that the data is being persisted, run the following command to check the rows in the database:
+4. Open a new terminal window and run the following command to check the rows in the database:

 <!-- STEP
 name: Verify Data Persistence